 As you know by now, I’m all about being brutally honest, open book, real, and I’ve never been a big fan of going through the motions (see: “Do I Make You Happy or Are You Just Used to Me?“).
 If you’re in a relationship where you feel the need to hold back information from your partner, you’re likely not in a very healthy relationship, and it might be time to reevaluate.
 Don’t get me wrong, there’s no need to run, and break up right away.
 But, I’d definitely recommend talking with your partner about the situation that’s on your mind.
 I’d also bring up the fact that you’ve been feeling hesitant to share things with them openly, and that you’d like that to change.

-When you get to the point in your relationship where you start debating whether or not to openly share what’s on your mind, and your reason is because your partner might not be letting you in on everything that’s going on in their life, then you shouldn’t do what they’re doing.
+When you get to the point in your relationship where you start debating whether or not to openly share what’s on your mind, and your reason is that your partner might not be letting you in on everything that’s going on in their life, then you shouldn’t do what they’re doing.
 They’re the ones who need to make the change and start becoming more of an open book, honest, and not leave you in the dark anymore.
 Don’t start putting your partner in the dark too!
 By doing that, you’re doing something to make your relationship even unhealthier.
 Let your partner know what’s on your mind, and free yourself from the worry that you’re letting pent up.
 If you have a loving and understanding partner, they’ll be appreciative of your honesty, and love you even more for being open, especially, when it’s hard for you.